deathworlders/online/content/book/deathworlders/chapter-44-samsara.md

 “What…what did they add?”

-“We...
-I’m waiting on Clan Openpaw’s opinion, they’re much better qualified to research it than we are….
+“We...I’m waiting on Clan Openpaw’s opinion, they’re much better qualified to research it than we are….
 But once I got past all the *‘telomere’* this and the *‘cellular composition’* that, the researchers *think* that one of the compound’s side-effects might be to counteract aging.”

 Arthur’s head slowly tilted to one side as he considered that.
 “That… is *very* interesting.
 You mean Gao who use it will live longer?”